 Unlike city homes, which are usually confined to small lots, vacation homes face fewer size limitations and feature more space overall (Plan #130-1007).

 Every feature is designed to allow you to take in the stunning visuals around you, from a serene mountain range off in the distance to the gentle lapping of waves against the beach just feet from your back door.
 That said, every house plan with a view is going to include different elements and features, depending on the specifics of the terrain as well as your personal preferences (such as if you are more interested in hosting large outside dinner parties or gathering the whole family around the fireplace in the living room).

 Choosing the Features You Want in a Home with a View

-In order to find the vacation home that best meets the needs of you and your family, it’s important to start by making a list of the must-have features that you just can’t live without.
-This is going to heavily influence the style of home you choose, and it will help you narrow down the selections by eliminating any plan that does’t meet your needs.
+To find the vacation home that best meets you and your family's needs, it’s important to start by making a list of the must-have features that you can’t live without.
+This will heavily influence the style of home you choose, and it will help you narrow down the selections by eliminating any plan that doesn't meet your needs.
 For example, if you really want to spend your evening grilling out on the patio, you can look for home floor plans that include an outdoor kitchen or cooking space.
 If you know that you won’t be spending much time indoors when you’re staying at the house, you can focus on smaller home plans – ones with smaller gathering places and bedrooms to decrease the overall price.

 Enjoying Ample Space, Inside and Out